an2n/semver-auto/README.md

 ## Upcoming Features

+- Include the -h and --help flags.
-- Add optionalDependencies to the dependency list.
+- Incorporate optionalDependencies into the list of dependencies.
 - Unit Testing integration for enhanced script reliability.
-- The script will be released as open source, fostering collaboration and transparency.
+- Release as open source, fostering collaboration and transparency.

 ## Disclaimer